 Authors are responsible for disclosing financial support from the industry or other conflicts of interest that might bias the interpretation of results.
 In a separate paragraph, authors are obliged to declare explicitly whether a conflict of interest does or does not exist.
 Read more on the Conflict of interest page.

 ADMET and DMPK adheres to the Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication (International Committee of Medical Journal Editors.
 Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication.
 October 2007).

 Patient identifiers will not be published in ADMET and DMPK unless written informed consent is given and the content is essential for the scientific purpose and merit of the manuscript.
 Photographs of patients showing any recognizable features must be accompanied by their signed release authorizing the publication, as must case reports that provide enough unique identification of a person (other than the name) to make recognition possible.
 Failure to obtain the informed consent of a patient prior to submission would result in manuscript rejection.
 Read more on the Informed consent page.

 1. Make sure that your manuscript conforms to the ADMET and DMPK author guidelines.

 2. Prepare figure files according to the guidelines.

 3. Prepare Graphical abstract according to the guidelines.

 3. Prepare the Cover letter according to the guidelines.

 4. Submit the manuscript using the ADMET and DMPK online submission system.
-In order to do that you should login at the journal website and follow the submission procedure.
+In order to do that, you should login to the journal website and follow the submission procedure.
 If you do not have an account at the ADMET and DMPK website you should register first.
-After logging in the submission procedure involves the following steps:
+After logging in, the submission procedure involves the following steps: